-The fair value of plan assets is determined in the case of real estate on the basis of independent expert appraisals and for all other assets on the basis of available market prices or discounted future cash flows if no market can be identified.
+The fair value of plan assets is determined in the case of real estate on the basis of independent expert appraisals and for all other assets on the basis of available market prices or, if no market can be identified, by discounting future cash flows.
 Insurance policies considered as plan assets, the cash flows of which correspond exactly, both in amounts and timing of payments, to some or all of the benefits payable under the plan, are measured at the present value of the related payment obligations.

-Rights to reimbursement of some or all of the defined benefit obligation are recognised as a separate asset when collection is virtually certain.
+Rights to reimbursement of some or all of the defined benefit obligation are recognised as a separate asset when collection of the obligation is virtually certain.

-The Company does not offset assets and liabilities between different plans except where there is a legally enforceable right to set off the surpluses and deficits generated by the different plans and it intends either to settle the obligations on a net basis or to realise the surplus to settle the obligations of the plans with deficits at the same time.
+The Company does not offset assets and liabilities between different plans except where there is a legally enforceable right to set off the surpluses and deficits generated by the different plans and it intends to settle the obligations on a net basis or to realise the surplus to settle simultaneously the obligations of the plans with deficits.